dadrus/persistence-test/README.md

 }
 ```

-Now you can inject your dependencies into glue objects.
+Now you can inject your dependencies into fixture objects.